ShawnLaAppleDev/loc-uw-ios-hw8/readme.md

 >  <https://github.com/carljparker/settings-uw-ios-hw7>

-This homework builds on the checkin application by adding a saved setting using an app bundle, so that the setting can be updated using the Settings app on the device.
+This homework builds on the checkin application by adding a saved setting that is implemented with an app bundle, so that the setting can be updated using the Settings app on the device.

 The setting stores a boolean value which determines whether the checkin application saves a checkin image taken with the device's camera to the devices photo album.
 If YES, the image is saved.
 The default value, in the absence of the user changing the settings, is NO.

+## Implementation Notes ##

 I should save the image only if the image is taken with the camera, not if the image is just picked from the photo album.
 However, the method